 Common Name: Papoose Root

-Caulophyllum robustum is a Perennial up to 0.30 metres tall.
+Caulophyllum robustum is a perennial plant that can grow up to 0.30 metres tall.

 It has edible and medicinal uses.

 Some caution is advised, the following note relates to another member of this genus but could have relevance to this species.

 This plant should not be used during pregnancy prior to the commencement of labour[

 E. Asia - China, Japan, Korea, Siberia.